 As per Nick Jr.’s wishes, instead of funeral services, a luncheon gathering to laugh, tell stories and be happy will be held on his birthday, January 24, 2020, at the Locker Room Bar & Restaurant in Coleraine, MN from 3-7.
 Arrangements are by the Peterson Funeral Chapel of Coleraine.
 To leave an online message of condolence please visit our website at www.petersonfuneralchapelofcoleraine.com.

-To send flowers to Nick's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Nick Dimich, please visit our floral store.